PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 # Refaster test support

-This module provides utilities to validate Refaster template collections.
+This module provides utilities to validate _Refaster template collections_.
+A template collection is a set of Refaster templates represented as static nested classes, all located in a shared top-level class.

 ## What does this module do?